AnaCascante/2023-10-15_JS2_CA_Ana-Cascante-Jean-Christoffer-Dahl_Repo/README.md

 # JS2-ca

 Creating a social media platform for Informatic geeks wanting to connect and share experiences and information.
 Implementing the REST API from <a href="https://docs.noroff.dev/">Noroff</a>.
-On this project we have work in pairs, using github Projects.
+On this project we have work in pairs, using github Projects for project management.

 # Technologies Used